shinyscorpion/task_bunny/README.md

 - jobs.sample_job.retry: queue for retry
 - jobs.sample_job.rejected: queue that stores jobs failed more than allowed times

-**We are currently discussing about this design decision that queues and workers are tied strongly with job.**
+**We are discussing the design decision about queues and workers being tied strongly with a job.**

 ### Concurrency